 We left Sibang Cove by 8am going to Malangsi Cave.
 It is located at the eastern part of Calayan towards Babuyan Channel.
 Heading towards the cave are beautiful mountains of Calayan.
 You will be amazed of the rock formations and virgin forests.

 The water is very clear and cold.
 If you are non- swimmer, they will provide life jackets and goggles with no additional charges.
 I decided to discover the other side of the mountain and to my surprise it was already the Babuyan Channel.

 Going there was bit challenging because of the rock formations but was worth it.
-We left the place by 11am going to Bataraw Falls.
+I did not imagine to be at the northern most part of the county and at the south china sea exploring the wonders of the Babuyan Channel.
+We left the place by 11am going to Bataraw Falls and to have lunch.